The-Animonculory/Modding-Resources/ENB Tips.md

 ### Tweaks
 - When tweaking ENBs, you have your Shaders window, and your Weathers window.
-- Certain settings will be overridden by `IgnoreWeatherSystems`.
+- Certain settings will be overridden by `IgnoreWeatherSystem` and `IgnoreWeatherSystemInterior`.
-- Certain settings will be overriden by
-- Basically, if you are changing the values of a field, but you are not seeing any changes: it's likely to be overridden by a setting.

 #### Why does hair look funny?
 - Try to turn off/tweak `DetailedShadow` and `WETSURFACES`.
 Look for `ReflectionAmount` in `WETSURFACES`, if you decide not to turn it off.